 After doing all of the work on your WordPress site, it would be detrimental to lose it to a hack or busted server.
 While it’s unlikely, you should backup your site as often as you can using one of the best online backup services.

-There are a ton of WordPress plugins that integrate with online backup and cloud storage to give your website redundancy.
+There are a ton of WordPress plugins that integrate with cloud storage to give your website redundancy.
 One of the best options for this is UpdraftPlus which allows you to store your backups directly in Dropbox (read our Dropbox review) or Google Drive (read our Google Drive review).

 It’s unlikely your website data will be completely erased but certainly possible.
 It’s a small tax to pay for peace of mind that will certainly pay dividends in the catastrophic event that any of your data is lost.